 The rebellion operation in Dublin was unsuccessful with the leaders surrendering on Saturday 29th April.
 All but one of the Rising’s leaders were subsequently court-martialled and executed by firing squad whilst thousands of people unconnected with the Rising were interned without trial in prison camps.

-Many events have taken and will take place this year to commemorate the centenary of the Easter Rising including a Full State Ceremony at Banna Strand.
+Many events took place to commemorate the centenary of the Easter Rising including a Full State Ceremony at Banna Strand.
 As part of the 50th anniversary commemorations in 1966 the State renamed the mainline railway stations in honour of the leaders.
-Further information on the 1916 Easter Rising can be found on www.simplifiedhistory.com
+Further information on the 1916 Easter Rising can be found on Joan O’Reilly’s Simplified History site.

 So it’s only fitting that I finish this post with the list of rebellion leaders and their respective railway stations.